 Another way to save is to make the cabinets yourself.
 This requires a high skill level, machinery, and know-how.
 My amazing friend Julie made her own cabinets to fit her kitchen which is pretty amazing!

 and of course looking for sales, coupons, and closeouts is another great way to save on cabinetry.

 Buy items that you can trust when shopping at thrift stores, garage sales, and classifieds.
 A sink is a great bet, a faucet is a risky purchase.
 I recommend buying faucets from places that have a return policy.
 Sometimes the faucet leaks.

 I found a gorgeous new stainless steel sink at a yard sale.
 It wasn’t the right size but I turned around and sold it to a lady who was doing a top-of-the-line kitchen remodel for a couple hundred.
 I made money on it and the lady who bought it from me still got a smokin’ deal.

-For the our kitchen we bought a used sink and faucet for $20.00 total.
+For our kitchen, we bought a used sink and faucet for $20.00 in total.
 The faucet came with the sink so I just purchased it knowing that even if it broke the sink was well worth the $20.00.
 For my kitchen upstairs sink I found this faucet on Amazon that I thought was really reasonable.
-I found my sister a really nice stainless steel sink at a whole sale warehouse.
-The sink was originally about $400 but at the warehouse it was $200.
+I found my sister a really nice stainless steel sink at a wholesale warehouse.
+The sink was originally about $400 but at the warehouse, it was $200.
 Her brand new stainless steel sink and faucet cost $350.00.

 Granite can be very pricey but there are often places that sell it for less.
-My suggestion is to really do your homework and search around, try to find the best quality for price before buying and be sure to calculate the installation price when deciding.
+My suggestion is to really do your homework and search around, try to find the best quality for the price before buying, and be sure to calculate the installation price when deciding.

 My mom’s tip is to find someone who puts wood underneath the granite (especially over the dishwasher) so that the granite doesn’t heat up and become very hot when the dishwasher is running.